jaysoo/nx-react-book/manuscript/chapter3.md

 Nx knows the dependency graph of the workspace without us having to configure anything.
 Because of this ability, Nx also understands which projects within the workspace are affected by any given changeset.
 Moreover, it can help us verify the correctness of the  affected projects.

+I> Note that you can also manually add so-called "implicit dependencies" for those rare cases where there needs to be a dependency which however can not be computed from source code.
+Read more about that here: https://nx.dev/configuration/projectjson#implicitdependencies

 ## Understanding and verifying changes

 Let's say we want to add a **checkout** button to each of the books in the list.